joshmarinacci/node-pureimage/README.md

 ==============

 PureImage is a pure JavaScript implementation of the HTML Canvas 2d drawing api for NodeJS.
 It has no native dependencies.
+Nor does it require a C++ compiler.

 New 0.1.x release